Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 \bprop For a reductive group $G$ over a scheme $S$ and its Lie algebra $\fg$, the locus $\fg^\fin$ over which the Grothendieck alteration $\wt{\fg} \surjects \fg$ has finite fibers is precisely the regular locus $\fg^\reg \subset \fg$, that is,

 \eprop

 \begin{proof} By passing to fibers, we assume that $S$ is the spectrum of an algebraically closed field $k$, and we need to show that a $\gamma \in \fg(k)$ is regular if and only if there are only finitely many Borel $k$-subgroups of $G$ whose Lie algebras contain $\gamma$.
 For nilpotent $\gamma$, we saw this in \S\ref{pp:regular-nilpotent}.
-In general, \cite{Bor91}*{I.\S4.4, Thm.} supplies the Jordan decomposition $\gamma = \gamma_s + \gamma_n$ with $\gamma_s$ semisimple, $\gamma_n$ nilpotent, and $[\gamma_s, \gamma_n] = 0$, so that
+In general, \cite{Bor91}*{Chapter I, Section 4.4, Theorem} supplies the Jordan decomposition $\gamma = \gamma_s + \gamma_n$ with $\gamma_s$ semisimple, $\gamma_n$ nilpotent, and $[\gamma_s, \gamma_n] = 0$, so that

 The functoriality of the decomposition under isomorphisms implies that a $g\in G(k)$ centralizes $\gamma$ if and only if it centralizes both $\gamma_s$ and $\gamma_n$, so